 - The primary lot for parking on campus is Lot E next to Centennial Hall on the corner of 38th Street and 7th Avenue.

 - There are also a limited number of spots available in Lots J, H, and U.

 - A number of handicapped-accessible parking spots are available next to the Bartholomew House right across from the Gerber Center Entrance and in front of Hanson Hall (Building 47).

 - If your group plans to travel to the conference by bus, the most convenient loading location will be right in front of the Gerber Center on 9 1/2 th Avenue.
 If you are unable to find space in one of the lots on campus to park the bus, there are open lots on 39th Street and 6th Avenue that are close to campus and can accommodate bus parking.

 - All lots marked “Faculty/Staff” are open to the public without a permit on the weekends.
 Please avoid residential lots reserved for students.

 Poster presentation information

 - Please label your poster tube clearly with your name.
-When you arrive, please store your poster in the bins provided at the registration table.
-You can hang your poster from 2-2:15p before the poster session begins.
+You can hang your poster when you arrive from 8:30-9:30, or from 2:10-2:30p before the poster session begins.

 - We recommend printing posters no larger than 48” x 36”